 Building a Case Against Child Removal in Massachusetts

-Imagine this: your former spouse, Jamie, has decided to relocate and take your children along.
-There could be many reasons for the move: a new job, closer proximity to family, or a new relationship in a new state.
-As a range of emotions cross your mind, you feel strongly that Jamie’s decision would negatively impact the relationship you have with your children.
-Whether you are recently divorced or have been divorced for many years, child relocation cases can greatly impact your life, as well as your children’s.
+Whether you are recently divorced or have been divorced for many years, child relocation cases can greatly impact your life, as well as your child’s.
 Legally, child relocation will also impact a pre-existing or new custody agreement that you and your former spouse have in place.
-As this is a very emotional, heart wrenching process, this article will inform you of how you can build a case against child removal in Massachusetts.
+As this is a very emotional, heart-wrenching process, this article will inform you of how you can build a case against child removal in Massachusetts.

 Is the relationship with the child considered in removal cases?